 Connecticut Orthopaedic Surgeon to Serve Leading Foot and Ankle Society

 Rosemont, Ill.
-(October 22, 2019) – Foot and ankle orthopaedic surgeon, Michael S. Aronow, MD, was named secretary of the Board of Directors of the American Orthopaedic Foot & Ankle Society® (AOFAS), the leading organization for lower extremity medicine and foot and ankle surgery.
-Dr. Aronow will also serve as secretary of the Orthopaedic Foot & Ankle Foundation, the philanthropic arm of AOFAS.
+(September 22, 2023) – Orthopaedic foot and ankle surgeon, Michael S. Aronow, MD, was named the president of the American Orthopaedic Foot & Ankle Society (AOFAS), the leading organization for the surgical and nonoperative treatment of the foot, ankle, and lower extremity.
+In addition to leading the Society as president, Dr. Aronow will serve on the Board of Directors of the Orthopaedic Foot & Ankle Foundation, the philanthropic arm of AOFAS.

 About Foot and Ankle Orthopaedic Surgeons